lbrios/essex-service-design-toolkit/docs/documentation/core/accessibility/creating-an-accessible-pdf.md

 Use left justification for text and not fully justified.

-Use the same font throughout like Arial and use text size of 12 point or higher.
+Use the same font throughout, like Arial, and use text size of 12 point or higher.

 White space makes information easier to read.
 Make sure there’s sufficient space between paragraphs and at either side of the page.